 - diagrams with all defined/allowed relations of a specific ArchiMate concept (for an example, please visit the model, for example the Artefact concept).
 The standard itself for example provides a table with all allowed relations, containing several errors which are hoped to be corrected soon.

-- create a “one-pager” of the entire metamodel (something Gerben Wierda also did for his book Mastering ArchiMate, on the 2.1 version of ArchiMate) or those parts you want to focus on
+- create a “one-pager” of the entire metamodel (something Gerben Wierda also did for his book Mastering ArchiMate, on the 2.1 and 3.0.1 version of ArchiMate) or those parts you want to focus on

 - extend the metamodel for specific customers

 - and of course, for this article, detect and document problems (errors, ambiguities or vagueness) in the standard as published 😇

 In fact I realised when creating this model that for me as an architect this is an infinitely more usable version of the specification than a stupid thing like a book with pictures.

 The metamodel can also be downloaded in XMI format, for you to use in your tool of choice: